Ruben2776/PicView/.github/README.md

 [View shortcuts](https://github.com/Ruben2776/PicView/wiki/Keyboard-and-mouse-shortcuts)

+Portable, free to use.
+No pop-ups, no installtation required, no registry edits or system files changed.

 If you have 7-Zip or WinRAR installed, you can view images inside archives, such as `.zip`, `.rar`, etc, and comic book archives (`.cbr`, `.cb7`, `.cbt`, .`cbz`, `.cba`).